 This strategy also included earning buzz from people on Twitter and Tumblr who weren’t even the biggest fans of the product, but had the right audience the brand wanted to reach.
 From this angle, it’s easy to see how influencer marketing has evolved into what it is today and how even in it’s earliest stages with social media, there was always interest from brands.

-It was also in this early period that Ricci became something of an influencer herself with her own blog called the “NYC Recession Diary.”
-Created at the beginning of the recession, she’d blog about fun free stuff to do in New York and eventually started to receive pitches from events asking her to attend and write about it.
-This enabled Ricci to get perspective on both sides of the table.
+It was also in this early period that Ricci became something of an influencer herself.
+Created at the beginning of the recession, her blog called the “NYC Recession Diary,” highlighted free activites in New York.
+She eventually started to receive pitches from events teams asking her to attend and write about it.
+This experience enabled Ricci to get perspective on both sides of the table.

 What Brands Are Still Learning About Influencer Marketing Today

-Today is a much more advanced influencer game and Ricci guides her clients through an influencer marketing strategy and execution that is much more robust, as she clocks in her tenth year of planning and executing influencer marketing campaigns for brands.
+Today is a much more advanced influencer game and Ricci guides her clients through a much more robust influencer marketing strategy as she clocks in her tenth year of planning and executing influencer marketing campaigns for brands.
 Currently, Ricci has a specialty focus on earned, owned and paid - including influencer marketing - in the social media strategy and planning department at OMD.

 Her clients include CPG, entertainment, retail and alcohol brands, but it isn’t always so easy to convince brands of the need for influencer marketing.
 Even today, Ricci still finds that a little education goes a long way.

 “Early on it was harder to get brands comfortable with the idea of paid influencer marketing,” Ricci said.
 “There’s been some hearts and minds we’ve had to change about influencer marketing with education about what it can do for their brands.”

 The Benefits of Top Influencers and Micro Influencers

 Education can often start with defining what an influencer is and what influencers of different sizes can do for brands.
 In fact, micro influencers are better for some brand goals than others.